Raghunath-Dhakshnamoorthy/API-Automation/README.md

 Then, run `mvn clean install` from the command line to execute all the feature files.

-Once the test execution is completed, the test report will be available in `target/site/serenity/index.html`.
+Once the test execution is completed, the test report will be available in `target/site/serenity/index.html`

+#### Keyword - To Highlight

+I have used the keyword **To Highlight** in many comments which was intended to highlight my different opinions/views in approaching solution